6 Best Backpacking Headlamps of 2019

 Based on these results it seems possible that with prolonged exposure to rain the batteries could get wet and problems could arise.
 Still, it did rank among the top of the pack in water resistance.

 The other big drawback is the price tag.
-At $69.95, it’s the priciest headlamp we tested.
+It’s the priciest headlamp we tested.
 While we really liked the features and the light quality, the lightweight plastic feels cheap for the price.

 Regardless, the beam quality, brightness, and runtime combined with this headlamp’s impressive versatility make it our favorite for anything from backpacking to trail running to cooking dinner around camp.